Ousmane-ba/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that converts a number from base 10 to base 16 script that encodes and decodes text using the rot13 encryption Print every other line of a file starting from line 1
+script that converts a number from base 10 to base 16 script that encodes and decodes text using the rot13 encryption Print every other line of a file starting from line 1 Script that add the two numbers stored in the environment variable